sodadata/docs/soda/quick-start-secrets.md

 ## Configure

-1. Navigate to the `configure` directory in this repository.
+1. Navigate to the `configure` directory in the repository.
     ```
     cd ..
     cd configure